Shopify/pitchfork/docs/CONFIGURATION.md

   disproportionally more requests than workers with higher PID.
-  It generally isn't a problem, especially when reforking is enabled, but for applications that are routinely over provisioned, it may be desirable to ensure all workers at least get some incoming requests so the can warm up.
+  It generally isn't a problem, especially when reforking is enabled, but for applications that are routinely over provisioned, it may be desirable to ensure all workers at least get some incoming requests so they can warm up.

   Creating more than one queue allow to restrict which worker can process a given incomming request, hence making the load balancing fairer.